TitanEchelonAI/Titan-Trading-LLM/README.md

 ✨ If you would like to help spread the word about Titan, please consider starring the repo!

 > This is a LARGE project with the Competition all models will be built on v1.1, future updates **will** contain **breaking changes**.
 With Titan evolving, we'll annotate changes and highlight migration paths as we encounter them.
+This is Titan.
+The armory for building the AI that conquers the chains.

+We use this library to forge our three autonomous Titans that hunt alpha on $SOL, $BNB, & $BASE.
+If you're here, If you're building, you're one of us.

 ## [What is Titan?](https://atlaspathways.github.io/docs/docs/1_why_atlaspathwaysai)
-Titan is a Rust library for building scalable, modular, and ergonomic **LLM-powered** applications.
+Titan is the Rust library for building those LLMs—scalable, modular, and brutally ergonomic applications.
+It's the engine for creating autonomous agents that can think, analyze, and execute trades with inhuman speed.

+We built it to trade.
+You can use it to build whatever you want.

 More information about this crate can be found in the [official](https://docs.rs/crate/titanai/) documentations.

+This is what's inside.
+We built Titan to be the foundation for any high-performance AI task.

+Full LLM & Embedding Support Think faster.
+Analyze market sentiment, parse new contracts, and identify patterns 24/7.

+Powerful, Simple Abstractions No vendor lock-in.
+Plug directly into OpenAI, Cohere, or any other provider.
+Swap vector stores (e.g., Luna, SQlite, in-memory) without rewriting your core logic.

+Minimal Boilerplate.
+Maximum Speed.
+Integrate LLMs into your Rust app with almost zero friction.
+Less time on setup, more time deploying agents that print.

 Help us improve Titan by contributing to our Feedback form.